atmasphere/mc-coal/docs/source/server_api.rst

   :arg key: The requested server's key. (*required*)

+  :formparam server_port: The minecraft server port to use (``''`` [empty string] indicates first available).
   :formparam version: The minecraft version to use for the server.
   :formparam memory: The amount of memory to dedicate to the server.
 Possible values are ``256M``, ``512M``, and ``1G``.
   :formparam operator: The minecraft username of the initial operator for the server.
+  :formparam idle_timeout: The number of idle minutes before the server is automatically paused (zero means never)
   :formparam motd: The message of the day.
   :formparam white_list: A boolean indicating whether the server whitelist should be enabled.
   :formparam gamemode: An integer indicating the game mode.
 Possible values are ``0`` (Survival), ``1`` (Creative), and ``2`` (Adventure).